matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 stays the same, so we get a less noisy but still correct (in expectation) image.

-This is a simplification of how Blender samples lights, but the essence is still the same --- noise can be reduced if we avoid sampling lights that do not contribute to the final image.
-Blender has a built-in method to exclude lights from being sampled, referred to as Multiple Importance Sampling in the UI, and `sample_as_light` in the code.
+This is a simplification of how Blender samples lights, but the essence is still the same: noise can be reduced if we avoid sampling lights that do not contribute to the final image.
+Blender has a inbuilt method to exclude lights from being sampled, referred to as Multiple Importance Sampling in the UI, and `sample_as_light` in the code.
 This flag can be animated with keyframes, so we can make it change depending on the current player position and view angle.